Visionatrix/ComfyUI-Visionatrix/README.md

 - **VixMultilineText** - node to just hold text(code compatible).
 - **VixTextConcatenate** - node to concatenate up to 4 different strings with optional delimiter.
+- **VixTextReplace** - find and replace substring in text.
+- **VixDictionaryConvert** - node to create dictionary from text.
+- **VixDictionaryGet** - node to get value by key from dictionary.

+Current `Visionatrix/Image` nodes list:

+- **VixImageFilters** - applies brightness, saturation, sharpness and other simple Pillow filters to an image.

 ### Incorporated nodes